trawick/edurepo/SETUP.md

 ```
 (at end of the file)
 * Copy public key of desired ssh key to .ssh/authorized_keys of initial user
+* create directory $HOME/server_keys/edjective.org/ and copy .key, .crt, and all.pem there

 Old manual user setup: